bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 }
 {% endhighlight %}

 So what have we done here?
-We've added a property called grid-template-columns and defined three columns, each 100px wide.
-We've also added another property, grid-template-rows, and defined two rows, each 50 pixels in height.
+We've added a property called <code>grid-template-columns</code> and defined three columns, each 100px wide.
+We've also added another property, <code>grid-template-rows</code>, and defined two rows, each 50 pixels in height.

 This is what you should see in the browser: